MagdaMlynarczyk/SpiegelCrawler/README.md

 ```

 #### Solution description:
-The solution contains of tho main components: Flask application and Elasticsearch Database.
+The solution consists of two main components: a Flask application and an Elasticsearch Database.
 Both of them are deployed with docker.

-I have chosen Elasticsearch as an adequate database because it is an open-source solution for managing text data.
+I have chosen Elasticsearch as the adequate database because it is an open-source solution for managing text data.
 Moreover, there is an official client for Python.
 For bigger project it has also the advantage of being distributed.

 At the beginning, it is being checked if the relevant index in the database exists.
 If not, it is being created.

 Secondly, the flask application calls the crawl method of the SpiegelCrawler class.
 It crawls the www.spiegel.de/international webpage and search for articles abstracts on it.
-It extracts all the relevant to the task metadata of the articles: the article title, header (a text that appears
+It extracts all the metadata relevant to the task: the article title, header (a text that appears
 below or above the title with smaller font), the abstract, the url of the target article and the timestamp of when it was called.

-In my solution I have decided to use an article url as an article id.
+In my solution I have decided to use an article url as the article id.

 Next, the save_data of the ElasticConnector is called.
 The ElasticConnector class allows to communicate with the database.
-For each crawled article it checks if it is already has been saved in the database - based on the article id.
-If so, the article is
+For each crawled article it checks if it has already been saved in the database - based on the article id.
+If yes, the article is
 not being loaded to the database again, only the 'update-time' attribute of the document is being updated to the current crawling timestamp.
-Otherwise all the metadata of the article is being saved to the Elasticsearch
+Otherwise the whole metadata of the article is being saved to the Elasticsearch

 The pipeline of crawling the data and updating the database is being scheduled to run automatically every 15 minutes (the time interval
-between the calls can be easily change in the config file)
+between the calls can be easily changed in the config file)

 Notes: